When you create a new table, you can specify which storage engine

 storage engine is used.
 The default engine is

 InnoDB in MySQL 8.0.
 You

 can specify the default engine by using the

 my.cnf configuration file.

-You can set the default storage engine to be used during the
+You can set the default storage engine for the current session by

 To convert a table from one storage engine to another, use an

 If you try to use a storage engine that is not compiled in or that